 The insured must select the grid where the insured acreage is physically located, or assigned if contiguous acreage, by providing a point of reference.
-The grid must be selected using the maps contained on RMA's website or a AIP's mapping software.
+The grid must be selected using the maps contained on RMA's website or an AIP's mapping software.

-See part 3 for information about the grid size for the Rainfall Index plan.
+See Part 3 for information about the grid size for the Rainfall Index plan.

-See part 5 for instructions on how to select a grid.
+See Part 4 for instructions on how to select a grid.